 Samsung's left the Galaxy Z Fold 4's battery and charging abilities untouched from the Z Fold 3.
 Both phones have a 4,400 mAh total battery capacity, and can charge at up to 25W when plugged in.

-Galaxy Z Fold 4 vs Galaxy Z Fold 3: Outlook
+Galaxy Z Fold 4 vs Galaxy Z Fold 3: Verdict

-We won't know for sure until we've finished reviewing the Galaxy Z Fold 4, but on its face it's definitely the superior model to the Galaxy Z Fold 3.
-Additional power, a more user-friendly shape and true flagship-grade cameras are big reasons to go for the Z Fold 4 if you can afford it.
+As expected, the Galaxy Z Fold 4 is definitely the superior model to the Galaxy Z Fold 3.
+Additional power, improved efficiency, a more user-friendly shape and true flagship-grade cameras are big reasons to go for the Galaxy Z Fold 4 if you can afford it.